Council continues on its carbon neutral journey

 • Meeting with community energy providers to discuss what the council can do to support the generation and use of renewable energy

 All people need to do to take part in The Green Pledge, is agree to make a difference in their everyday lives that could have a positive impact.
-For more information about that, and other projects, people should visit the council's dedicated page.
+For more information about that, and other projects, people should visit the Climate emergency.